madfam-io/plinto/docs/guides/SSO_INTEGRATION_GUIDE.md

                              └──────(4)──────────────┘
                                     (5)

-1. User visits Plinto login page
+1. User visits Janua login page
-2. Plinto redirects to Identity Provider (IdP)
+2. Janua redirects to Identity Provider (IdP)
 3. User authenticates with IdP
-4. IdP sends SAML assertion/OAuth token to Plinto
+4. IdP sends SAML assertion/OAuth token to Janua
-5. Plinto validates and creates session
+5. Janua validates and creates session
-6. User is logged in to Plinto
+6. User is logged in to Janua
 ```

 ---